dotnet/docs-aspire/docs/fundamentals/dashboard/explore.md

 ### Structured logs page

 .NET Aspire automatically configures your projects with logging using OpenTelemetry.
-Navigate to the **Structured logs** page to view the semantic logs for your .NET Aspire app.
+Navigate to the **Structured logs** page to view the semantic logs for your .NET Aspire project.
 [Semantic, or structured logging](https://github.com/NLog/NLog/wiki/How-to-use-structured-logging) makes it easier to store and query log-events, as the log-event message-template and message-parameters are preserved, instead of just transforming them into a formatted message.
 You'll notice a clean structure for the different logs displayed on the page using columns:

 - **Resource**: The resource the log originated from.
 - **Level**: The log level of the entry, such as information, warning, or error.